RunestoneInteractive/httlads/_sources/Google_Colab/Setting_up_Colab.rst

 Once you are signed in, you should see a pop up box similar to the one shown below.

 .. image:: Figures/colab_new_notebook.JPG
+  :alt: Pop-up window to create a new notebook or open an existing one on google colab.

 You can create a new notebook file by clicking on NEW NOTEBOOK, but for now close the pop up by clicking on cancel or by clicking on the shaded area outside of the pop up.
 Another way of creating a new notebook is to  click on File tab (top left) -> New Notebook.